Workplace Giving.co.uk

 3. It signals to candidates and clients

-Recognition matters most where employees and candidates are looking.
-Job boards, employer review sites and graduate-targeting comms all reward visible commitments to social impact.
-A Platinum Quality Mark on a careers page is short, specific and credible — the three things most CSR claims are not.
+A Platinum or Diamond Quality Mark on a careers page is short, specific and credible — three things most CSR claims are not.
+Job boards and graduate-targeting comms reward visible commitments to social impact.

 4. It improves the donation itself

 This is the underrated one.
-Higher participation rates increase the absolute amount going to charity, which is the entire point.
-The award structure incentivises sustained internal promotion, and sustained promotion produces materially more giving than a one-off launch.
-Sector data consistently shows that the difference between a poorly promoted and well-promoted scheme is roughly an order of magnitude in participation.
+Higher participation rates increase the absolute amount going to charity, which is the point of the scheme.
+The award structure incentivises sustained internal promotion, which produces materially more giving than a one-off launch.

 What a Gold or Platinum employer actually does

-- Induction inclusion.
-Payroll giving is mentioned in the same breath as pension auto-enrolment and benefits.
+• Induction inclusion.
+Payroll giving is mentioned alongside pension auto-enrolment.
 New starters can opt in on day one rather than discovering the scheme three years later.

-- Matched giving.
-Many top-tier employers run a matched giving programme alongside payroll giving, which roughly doubles employee enthusiasm without doubling cost.
+• Matched giving.
+Many top-tier employers run matched giving alongside payroll giving, which boosts engagement.

-- Leavers communications.
-Staff are reminded that payroll giving stops automatically when they leave, but that they can continue donating via other means.
+• Leavers communications.
+Staff are reminded that payroll giving stops automatically when they leave but can continue elsewhere.

 None of this is sophisticated.
-The point is that it is consistent.
+The point is that it’s consistent.

 Common reasons employers fail to qualify

-- No internal owner.
-Payroll administers the deductions, HR thinks finance owns it, finance thinks HR owns it, nobody is promoting it.
+4. No internal owner.
+Payroll administers the deductions, HR thinks finance owns it, finance thinks HR owns it, nobody promotes it.

-- Confusion with Gift Aid.
+5. Confusion with Gift Aid.
 Some employers assume Gift Aid covers payroll giving.
-It does not — they are separate mechanisms.
+It doesn’t — they’re separate mechanisms.
+Read Payroll Giving vs Direct Debit + Gift Aid for the full distinction.

 Practical timeline for getting from zero to Gold

-For an employer starting from scratch, a realistic path looks roughly like this:
+For an employer starting from scratch, a realistic path:

-- Months 0-1: Choose a Payroll Giving Agency, set up the deduction mechanism in your payroll software, draft basic comms.
+• Months 0–1: Choose a Payroll Giving Agency, set up the deduction in payroll software, draft basic comms.

-- Months 4-6: Run a structured campaign — typically a two-week period with leadership endorsement, charity speakers and clear sign-up links.
-Aim for Bronze.
+• Months 4–6: Run a structured campaign with leadership endorsement, charity speakers and clear sign-up links.
+Aim for Bronze (1%).

-- Months 7-12: Embed in line manager comms, add matched giving if possible, integrate with charity of the year.
-Aim for Silver.
+• Months 7–12: Embed in line manager comms, add matched giving if possible, integrate with a Charity of the Year.
+Aim for Silver (5%) or Gold (10%).

-- Year 2: With sustained participation and well-designed comms, Gold is realistic.
-Platinum typically requires another year of consistency.
+• Year 2: With sustained participation and well-designed comms, Platinum (20%) is realistic at smaller employers.
+Diamond (30% + commitment) typically takes another year.

-This is not a fast process, but it is not a complicated one either.
-Most of the failures we see are in the comms and ownership layers, not the technical setup.
+Not a fast process, but not a complicated one.
+Most failures sit in the comms and ownership layers, not the technical setup.

 Is it worth it?

-For most UK employers running a payroll giving scheme, the Quality Mark is worth pursuing for the same reason most kitemarks are: it costs little, signals competence, and forces the kind of ongoing attention that makes the underlying activity actually work.
+For most UK employers running a payroll giving scheme, the Quality Mark is worth pursuing for the same reason most kitemarks are: it costs little, signals competence, and forces ongoing attention that makes the underlying activity actually work.
 The recognition itself is secondary.
-The discipline of measuring participation each year, comparing it against your headcount, and being mildly embarrassed when the number drops — that is where the value sits.
+The discipline of measuring participation each year, comparing it against your headcount, and being mildly embarrassed when the number drops — that’s where the value sits.

-If you are setting up a scheme for the first time, plan for Quality Mark application from day one rather than retrofitting it later.
-If you already run one and have never applied, the application form is the cheapest CSR exercise you will do this year.
-And if you already hold Gold and are eyeing Platinum, the answer is almost always more line manager involvement and a better-run annual campaign — not a new platform.
+If you’re setting up a scheme for the first time, plan for Quality Mark application from day one rather than retrofitting it later.
+If you already run one and have never applied, the application form is the cheapest CSR exercise you’ll do this year.

 FAQs — JSON-LD enabled